 Best of breed vs. all-in-one

 When evaluating enterprise post-click landing page solutions, you must recognize the difference in providers.
-Some focus exclusively on the post-click experience and perfecting their builder (i.e. point solutions, aka best of breed solutions).
+Some focus exclusively on the post-click landing page and perfecting their builder (i.e. point solutions, aka best of breed solutions).
 Others simply have a builder as part of their all-in-one software package.

 Point solutions are designed to optimize specific, complex tasks.
 Since these software types don’t focus on multiple functionalities, they have the added advantage of optimizing the specific task at hand.
 This doesn’t mean that best-of-breed software only performs one single function though.
 Most will have layered capabilities needed to run entire campaigns.
 Best of breed solutions also provide superior user experiences, improved efficiencies, and reduce costs.